 I don't want to brag or anything, but turning vegetables into candy is my superpower.
-The first time I made these candy carrots my family was beyond impressed.
+The first time I made this Candied Carrot recipe my family was beyond impressed!
+These candied carrots are easy to make (no curling individual carrot strips involved) and they make a fantastic topping/garnish for carrot muffins, cupcakes, cakes, trail mix, and more.

 Jump to: